-Basis for opinion
+2. Basis for opinion

 We conducted our audit in accordance with International Standards on Auditing (UK) (ISAs (UK)) and applicable law.
-Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial statements section of our report.
+Our responsibilities under those standards are further described in the auditor's responsibilities for the audit of the financial statements section of our report.

-We are independent of the Company in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the FRC's Ethical Standard, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
-We confirm that no non-audit services were provided to the Company during the period.
+We are independent of the company in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the Financial Reporting Council's (the 'FRC's') Ethical Standard, and we have fulfilled our other ethical responsibilities in accordance with these requirements.